Lung microbiota: Physiology

 The airways are continually exposed to a multitude of microorganisms, some of which are able to persist and even colonize respiratory tract.
 This is possible due to the presence of nutrients, oxygen, and optimal growth temperature.
 There are several host-derived nutrient sources for microbial residents: secretions from airway epithelial cells (especially goblet cells), secretions from submucosal glands and transudate from plasma.
 Moreover, the pool of available nutrients is increased by the activities of some members of the microbiota.
 Macromolecular components of respiratory secretions (proteins, glycoproteins, lipids, nucleic acids) are converted to nutrients (e.g. carbohydrates, amino acids).
 Thus, the metabolic activity of present bacteria allow for the colonization of new species.

 The commensal bacteria are nonpathogenic and defend our airways against the pathogens.
 There are several possible mechanisms.
 Commensals are the native competitors of pathogenic bacteria, because they tend to occupy the same ecological niche inside the human body.
 Secondly, they are able to produce antibacterial substances called bacteriocins which inhibit the growth of pathogens.

+In a healthy lung, the microbial community is shaped mostly by three ecological processes: (1) immigration of microbes (via inhalation of ambient air, micro-aspiration of oropharyngeal secretions, mucosal dispersion), (2) elimination or clearance of microbes (via mucociliary transport, coughing, phagocytosis by alveolar macrophages, alveolar surfactant antimicrobial activity, and (3) low level in situ growth of microbes in the lung microenvironment.
+Current evidence suggests that in healthy individuals, immigration and clearance dominate, and that net growth is minimal.